-This month marks the centenary of birth of Thomas Merton’s a Trappist monk of one of the most rigorous orders which he entered in his twenties after quite a wild youth.
-Merton sought and wrote so lucidly about cultivating a spiritual practice in modern life, that he has been likened to a zen monk in his simplicity, committment and the breadth of his wisdom.
+Thomas Merton was a Trappist monk of one of the most rigorous orders which he entered in his twenties after quite a wild youth.
+Merton sought and wrote so lucidly about cultivating a spiritual practice in modern life, that he has been likened to a zen monk in his simplicity, commitment and the breadth of his wisdom.

 We found Merton when we were in our late twenties, searching for anyone who could help guide our path.
 Though we are not Catholic, his writings resonated mightily, particularly The Asian Journal, written near the end of his life during his much-longed for journey to Asia, where he met with practitioners of many Eastern traditions, including the Dalai Lama.
 For us, his greatest lesson was that it is each person’s calling to “be truly and authentically herself”.